SetanSan/currency-conversion/README.md

-This is simple currency convertation app.
+This is simple currency convertation CLI app.
 Created using BeautifulSoup and requests libraries.